Shivani20060731/Class-and-objects-in-c-/README.md

 3. Take input for radius.

-4. Call function area() to compute area.
+4.   compute area with radius of circle.

 5. Display result.